 Production Pressures: The pressure to produce results at a rapid pace is also different in each environment.
 For example, ASCs tend to produce higher case volumes of shorter duration.
 This necessitates rapid operating room turnover time between cases, as well as the ability to process information for multiple patients in a shorter time frame.
 Thought processes should be aimed at minimizing anesthetic side effects and facilitating rapid offset.
 Contrastingly, hospital-based cases may not require the same volume or pace, but require more critical thinking for each patient in terms of pathophysiology, chronic disease processes, and long-term goals of care.
 Hospital-based providers are also more likely to encounter patients in vulnerable states, which could place a greater emotional burden on these providers when compared to ambulatory care.

-The scope of practice for CRNAs varies state-wise.
-However, it is mostly influenced by institutional bylaws and policies.
-For example, although board-certified nurse anesthetists are capable of administering peripheral and neuraxial blockade, not all facilities may credential them to do so.
-It is always better to investigate the credentialing standards for the individual facility before applying to practice.
-Removing barriers to the scope of practice and permitting CRNAs to work up their full license improves patient access to care, efficiency, job satisfaction, and optimizes team-based outcomes.
+Scope of Practice: Scope of practice for CRNAs varies by individual states, but is mostly influenced by institutional bylaws and policies.
+For example, although board-certified nurse anesthetists are duly able to administer peripheral and neuraxial blockade, not all facilities may credential them to do so.
+If certain skills are desired to practice, it is worth investigating credentialing standards for the individual facility prior to interviewing or applying to practice.
+Another influencer on provider scope is also intrinsic to the practice model itself.
+For example, many nerve blocks are administered in the preoperative setting and could require an additional anesthesia provider to be present for greatest efficiency so the ability to use this type of anesthesia depends upon CRNA/anesthesia provider numbers.
+Removing barriers to the scope of practice and permitting CRNAs to work to the fullest extent of their license improves patient access to care, efficiency, job satisfaction, and optimizes team-based outcomes.